4 Amazing Lessons From The Woman at the Well

 Summary of the Woman at the Well

-The story began when Jesus and His disciples traveled from Jerusalem by taking the quickest route through Samaria.
+The story begins when Jesus and His disciples travel from Jerusalem and take the quickest route through Samaria.
 After traveling all day, with the sun at its peak, Jesus sat by Jacob’s well while His disciples went to buy food.
 It was surprising, however, when a Samaritan woman came to the well at this inconvenient time to draw water.

 Jesus asked the Samaritan woman for a drink to which the woman responds with: how can you ask me for a drink?
 Where can you get this living water?
 Are you greater than our father Jacob, who gave us the well and drank from it, as did his sons and his livestock?
 All these questions sound hostile yet curious still, which was understandable when she didn’t know who Jesus was.

 As the Samaritan woman drew water from the well, Jesus asked her for a drink.
-The woman answers by telling Jesus how He could ask her for such a thing when He was a Jew, and she was a Samaritan.
-Jesus then retaliates with John 4:10, but the Samaritan woman points out that Jesus had no cup to gather water with.
-She then proceeds to ask about the so-called living water that Jesus speaks of and if it was more significant than the water from the well Jacob drank from.
+The woman answers by telling Jesus how He could ask her for such a thing when He was a Jew and she was a Samaritan.
+Jesus then retaliates with John 4:10, but the Samaritan woman points out that Jesus had no cup with which to gather water.
+She then proceeds to ask about the so-called living water that Jesus speaks of and if it is more significant than the water from the well Jacob drank from.

 However, Jesus remained earnest and continued to elaborate on what the living water could offer the Samaritan woman and encouraged her to inquire Him about it.
 During this time, Jesus slowly shifts the conversation into the next phase, where He tells the woman that He had what she needed and knew things about her.

 Now that Jesus had her attention and curiosity, Jesus revealed Himself as a prophet.
-The Samaritan woman then begins recounting religious matters where Jews believe they must go to Jerusalem to worship.
+The Samaritan woman then begins recounting religious matters, such as Jews believing they must go to Jerusalem to worship.
 Jesus then tells her that a time will come when we will no longer need to go to the mountain or Jerusalem to worship the Father (John 4:21).
 Where true worshippers of the Father can come in Spirit and truth, regardless of whether they are Jew or Gentile (John 4:23).

 What happened after their talk?